Nimesh04/AZ-800-Lab/README.md

   - Block inheritance conflicts
   - Security filtering misconfigurations
   - GPO unlinking and troubleshooting via gpresult

-👉 This section is what makes you stand out.
-Most people don’t have this.

 🛠️ Automation (PowerShell)
 - Bulk user creation via CSV